IBM/risk-atlas-nexus-demos/gaf-guard/README.md

 GAF-Guard is an AI framework that can effectively detect and manage risks associated with LLMs for a given use-case.
 The framework leverages agents to identify risks tailored to a specific use case, generate drift and risk monitors, and establish real-time monitoring functions for LLMs.
 By integrating these capabilities, our approach aims to provide a comprehensive risk management framework that addresses the unique requirements of each LLM application.

+## Agent Communication Protocol (ACP)

+GAF Guard utilizes the [**ACP**](https://github.com/i-am-bee/acp) protocol to facilitate communication between the GAF Guard Client and Server.
+Any ACP-compliant client can connect to GAF Guard Server to submit tasks and retrieve outputs.
+By adopting the ACP protocol, GAF Guard enables seamless integration with otherwise siloed agents, promoting the creation of interoperable agentic systems that support easier collaboration and broader ecosystem connectivity.

+For more information on ACP, visit the official [site](https://agentcommunicationprotocol.dev/introduction/welcome) or check out this [blog post](https://www.ibm.com/think/topics/agent-communication-protocol).

 ## Architecture

 ![90a729e8-e95e-4383-a36b-ffc84a81287e](https://github.com/user-attachments/assets/f0546c3d-cf95-49c8-8112-21308bf6f7e6)

+## Risk Atlas Nexus

+GAF Guard leverages resources and APIs from **Risk Atlas Nexus** to support key functions such as Risk Taxonomy, Risk Identification, Risk Questionnaire Predictions, Risk Assessment, and other AI Governance tasks.
+Risk Atlas Nexus serves as a central platform to unify and streamline diverse tools and resources related to the governance of foundation models.

+Check out the official repo of [Risk Atlas Nexus](https://github.com/IBM/risk-atlas-nexus).

 ## Documentation